shahi1208/spotify-etl-project/README.md

 Spotipy (pip install spotipy) and required packages

-Access to the Spotify API (you can get started https://github.com/spotipy-dev/spotipy)
+Access to the Spotify API (you can get started with [spotipy api](https://github.com/spotipy-dev/spotipy))

-Apache Airflow (instructions on how to install can be found https://airflow.apache.org/docs/apache-airflow/stable/installation/index.html)
+Apache Airflow (instructions on how to install can be found [airflow official docs](https://airflow.apache.org/docs/apache-airflow/stable/installation/index.html))

 # Usage